 Respect is at the heart of everything we do at Newham PRUs.
 To engage our students, some of who have disengaged with education or may be reluctant readers, we aim to create an environment where our students feel safe and respected.
 Our Literacy Strategy seeks to empower students to communicate, using every day and academic language.

 Our aim is to ensure our learners make continued progress during their time with us.
 It is identified through assessment that up to 70% of students at Newham PRUs have ‘hidden’ speech, Language or Communication difficulties that have thus far not been supported.

 At Newham PRUs, the Literacy Co-ordinator, Special Educational Needs Coordinator and Speech and Language Therapist work closely with all staff to ensure that we provide communication friendly environments that widen participation and enrich learning.

-We work to support our students develop literacy skills.
-This includes being able to control their language by taking responsibility in making informed choices about the type of language they use in a variety of different contexts and situations.
-This includes when reading, writing, speaking & listening within the school and out in the wider community.
+We work to support our students develop their literacy skills.
+This includes them being able to make informed choices about the type of language they use in a variety of different contexts and situations.
+This applies to reading, writing, speaking & listening within the school and out in the wider community.

 All new KS3 & KS4 students who arrive at Newham PRUs are given baseline assessments using the standardised Access Reading Test.
 This tests individual students’ ability in literal and inferred comprehension, vocabulary and analysis.
 In addition to this students complete a checklist for processing difficulties such as dyslexia, and undertake Speech, Language & Communication assessments that help to identify any deficits in:-